alanlou/leetcode-patterns/README.md

 ![Language](https://img.shields.io/badge/language-Python%20%2F%20Modern%20C++-orange.svg)&nbsp;
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-When prepare for interviews, I find that practicing by topics is usually more efficient that randomly tackling problems.
+When prepare for coding interviews, I find that practicing by topics is usually more efficient that randomly tackling problems.

-I summarized some typical questions under their respective topics.
-I hope this list will help you better understand data structures and algorithm patterns.
+I summarized some typical questions under their respective topics and made sure all the code is as clean as possible.
+I hope this list will help more people like myself better understand data structures and grasp algorithm patterns.

+Good luck and have fun!

 (Please consider leaving a star if you find this repo helpful &#9733; )